-What Questions to Ask When working with an Accountant
+Questions You Should Ask an Accountant

-Investing in the professional services, the expertise of a qualified trained accountant is one of the best investments you can make.
+Investing in professional services, the expertise of a qualified trained accountant is one of the best investments you can make.

 Finding an accountant is a lengthy process and you are sure to have plenty of questions to ask.
 There is no shortage of accountants.